 - Do not disclose personal details over the phone or online – even in your social media.

 - Refer someone claiming to be a U.S. citizen in distress overseas to the nearest U.S. embassy or consulate.

 - Contact Overseas Citizens Services at 888-407-4747 if someone claiming to be a U.S. citizen overseas says the nearest U.S. embassy or consulate will not help.
 We can offer tips for verifying if the situation is legitimate or a scam.

 - Consider sending money to a person claiming to be a U.S. citizen through the Department of State’s “OCS Trust” program, which requires the recipient to show a photo ID to collect the money.
 Contact the U.S. embassy or consulate nearest the person for more information.

-- File a complaint with the FBI at ic3.gov if you have been the victim of an online scam.
+- File a complaint with the Federal Trade Commission and the FBI at ic3.gov if you have been the victim of a scam.

 - Report scams affecting seniors to the U.S. Senate’s Committee on Aging Fraud Hotline at 1-855-303-9470 and read Fighting Fraud: U.S. Senate Aging Committee Identifies Top 10 Scams Targeting Our Nation’s Seniors.

 - Be aware that something that seems too good to be true usually is.